 Hulio Hulio in located in the middle of the Chilean Patagonian Rainforest, under the Andes Mountain range.
 Their website states that the hotel owners are committed to the conservation of nature and local culture but very little detail about this was given.

 Huemules is based on a 6,000 acre nature reserve in Patagonia in Argentina, which is run entirely by locally hired personnel.
 Accommodation is in geodesic domes, which have a smaller impact on the environment than other structures.
-The furniture on site is made from recycled time, they use eco-friendly cleaning products and they say they have an advanced sewage treatment system that sterilizes waste in a clean and odorless way.
-They compost organic waste, which goes on their vegetable garden and they minimise single-use and plastic as much as possible
+The furniture on site is made from recycled timber, they use eco-friendly cleaning products and they have created an advanced sewage treatment system that sterilizes waste in a clean and odourless way.
+They compost organic waste, which goes on their vegetable garden as fertiliser and they minimise single-use and plastic as much as possible

 Here’s a relevant article on the best ethical fashion stores in Cusco, Lima and Peru by eco blogger Ecocult.